thoth-tech/art-gallery/README.md

 # Indigenous Art Gallery Project

-The following guide provides instructions on installation using Docker.
+The the following guide provides instructions on installation using Docker.

 Project Specs: .NET 6 API with PostgreSQL v15.1 database and Vue v3.2.13 front end.